-To provide the community with an alternative manner of solving community based problems by encouraging the interaction and cooperation of the Police Department and citizens.
+To provide the community with an alternative manner of solving community-based problems by encouraging the interaction and cooperation of the Police Department and citizens.

 “By working together, we will strive to recognize, identify, and solve problems, thereby by improving the ‘quality of life’ for our community”

-The Council meets on the fourth Tuesday of each month at the Ayden Community Building, 548 Second Street, at 7:00pm.
+The Council meets on the fourth Tuesday of each month at the Ayden Community Building, 548 Second Street, at 6:00 pm.
 All citizens and business owners are welcome to attend and work with the Ayden Police Officers to identify opportunities for a safer community.
-For more information about the Ayden Community Policing Council, please call...
+For more information about the Ayden Community Policing Council, please call (252) 481-5834.

 The following are programs that the Ayden Police Department offers to the community and have been a successful component to providing a safe environment for all of Ayden.

 - Elderly Watch Program – Click here for application

 - Citizen’s Police Academy – Click here for Application

 The Ayden Police Department works with the citizens to recognize and reduce crime as well as improve the quality of life in the neighborhoods in which they live.
 The Ayden Police Department was presented with the Governor’s Award for Excellence in Community Oriented Policing and has won the OASIS award for excellence in school-related programs.

 The Town of Ayden maintains its own communications center.
 Around-the-clock dispatchers are able to take police calls, dispatch officers, and they also take emergency electrical phone calls.

 The Ayden Police Department has one part-time animal control officer, who patrols the streets of Ayden, looking for stray, injured, and at large animals.
 The animal control officer also operates a shelter for the animals, which is located at the Town of Ayden Operations Center.